 We did a major remodel in 2000 that included a new kitchen, enlarging the family room, remodeling and adding an additional bathroom, and adding an entirely new back porch.
 The cabinets, island, and hood are all custom.
 Our island is butcher block and our countertops are honed marble.
 I should probably mention that all of the countertops are 2” taller than standard.
 I am 5’11” tall, my husband is 6’2” and our sons are 6’7”, 6’6” and 6’4”.
 So the extra two inches seemed to be a necessity.

 My favorite part of our kitchen is the island.
 We put electrical strips on both sides and I cook every meal right here.

 Don’t these fruits and cheese platters look yummy?
 I promise they were.
-They were a fabulous lunch on our styling day!
+They were a fabulous lunch on our summer styling day!

 I bought new kitchen towels at TJ Maxx and I can’t believe how much color they add to my white kitchen!
 (Side note- I laughed so hard when I saw the photos only to realize the kitchen towels were completely cattywampus!
 Just keeping it real!!)

 My letter board from Walmart looks great with the gray lettering.
 I have always believed that summer is a state of mind!
 And the final touch was a homemade peach drink to quench the thirst on a warm southern California day.

 The Family Room